webdevlaw/Draft-OSB/Part 3 - Other duties of service providers.md

 “illegal content” has the meaning given by section 41;
 “users” means United Kingdom users (see section 122).

-**50 Transparency reports: guidance**

-(1) OFCOM must prepare guidance on the following matters— (a) how OFCOM will determine which descriptions of information in section 49(4) they will require a transparency report under that section relating to a particular kind of relevant service, or a relevant service provided by a particular kind of provider, to contain, including— (i) the principles that OFCOM will apply in relation to each of the factors mentioned in section 49(5), and
+(1) OFCOM must prepare guidance on the following matters—

+(a) how OFCOM will determine which descriptions of information in section 49(4) they will require a transparency report under that section relating to a particular kind of relevant service, or a relevant service provided by a particular kind of provider, to contain, including—

+ (i) the principles that OFCOM will apply in relation to each of the factors mentioned in section 49(5), and
  (ii) the steps that OFCOM will take to engage with providers of relevant services before requiring descriptions of information in a notice under section 49(1) in relation to a relevant service provided by them;

 (b) how information from transparency reports produced by providers of relevant services under section 49 will be used to produce OFCOM’s transparency reports (see section 100); and

 (c) any other matter that OFCOM consider to be relevant to the production and publication of transparency reports under section 49 or 100.

 (2) Before preparing guidance under this section (including revised or replacement guidance), OFCOM must consult such of the following as they consider appropriate—

 (a) providers of regulated user-to-user services, and of regulated search services,

-(b) persons who appear to OFCOM to represent such providers, (c) persons whom OFCOM consider to have expertise in equality issues and human rights, in particular—
+(b) persons who appear to OFCOM to represent such providers,

+(c) persons whom OFCOM consider to have expertise in equality issues and human rights, in particular—

   (i) the right to freedom of expression set out in Article 10 of the Convention, and

-(ii) the right to respect for a person’s private and family life, home and correspondence set out in Article 8 of the Convention, (d) persons who appear to OFCOM to represent the interests of children, (e) persons who appear to OFCOM to represent the interests of those with protected characteristics (within the meaning of Part 2 of the Equality Act 2010),
+  (ii) the right to respect for a person’s private and family life, home and correspondence set out in Article 8 of the Convention,

+(d) persons who appear to OFCOM to represent the interests of children,

+(e) persons who appear to OFCOM to represent the interests of those with protected characteristics (within the meaning of Part 2 of the Equality Act 2010),

 (f) persons whom OFCOM consider to have expertise in online safety matters, and

 (g) persons whom OFCOM consider to have expertise, relevant to online safety matters, in the enforcement of the criminal law and the protection of national security, and OFCOM must also consult any other person whom OFCOM consider appropriate.

 (3) OFCOM must publish the guidance (and any revised or replacement guidance).

 (4) In exercising their functions under section 49 or 100, OFCOM must have regard to the guidance for the time being in force under this section.